Quick answer

 South Carolina-Specific Regulations and Laws

-South Carolina’s tattoo regulations live primarily under DHEC Regulation 61-113.
+South Carolina’s tattoo regulations live primarily under DPH Regulation 61-113.
 This is the document you need to read cover to cover.
 It governs everything from studio construction to waste disposal.

 Client Records and Disclosure

 You must maintain records for every client you tattoo.
-Each record needs the client’s name, date of birth, date of the procedure, description of the tattoo and its location, and a signed consent form.
-These records must be kept for at least three years and made available to DHEC upon request.
+Each record needs the client’s name, date of birth, date of the procedure, description of the tattoo and its location, and a signed consent form — make sure you know what a tattoo consent form must include so yours covers everything DPH expects.
+These records must be kept for at least three years and made available to DPH upon request.

 Aftercare instructions must be provided in writing to every client.
 This isn’t a suggestion.
 It’s a legal requirement.
 Your aftercare sheet should cover cleaning, moisturizing, sun protection, and signs of infection.
 Tools like Apprentice can automate aftercare delivery after each appointment, which saves you time and keeps you compliant without extra paperwork.